Oven Baked Potatoes

-But a project a few years back was seriously enjoyable, and none of us got tired of it (and to be fair there were only about 14 iterations of this task, vs. 63 or so cookie doughs).
+But a project a few years back was seriously enjoyable and none of us got tired of it.
 I was working on a piece about Ways to Top a Baked Potato, and it was just SO MUCH FUN.
 I found myself staring into the fridge, humming a little, imagining surprising combos.
 This certainly seemed like a robust reason to ingest copious amounts of sour cream.
 And the possibilities were…and remain… titillating.

 Preheat the oven to 375° F. The baked potato oven temp is actually pretty fluid, from 350 to 400°F so if your oven is set at a different temperature go ahead and cook the potatoes at that temperature, just know they might take a little shorter or longer to become soft.
 Wash and dry the potatoes, removing any “eyes” with a small sharp knife.
 Prick them several times with a fork (or a skewer or the tip of a sharp knife), piercing the skin, to allow moisture to escape while they cook, and prevent them from bursting.

 At this point you can bake them as is, directly on an oven rack, or you can rub them with oil, and season with salt and pepper if desired.
 In that case you can still place them directly on a rack in the middle of the oven, but place a baking sheet on the rack below them to catch any drips of oil.
 Rubbing them with oil will get you a more crackly crisp skin.

 Baking Potatoes in Foil